All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

-British shoemakers have been hand-cutting, lasting and finishing exceptional quality footwear for hundreds of years, and these 9 brands are masters of their craft.
+Northampton shoemakers have been hand-cutting, lasting and finishing exceptional quality footwear for hundreds of years, and these english brands are masters of their craft.

 Britain might not boast the richest culinary history, and the weather is notoriously bad, but when it comes to fashion, its heritage is unmatched.
 There’s Savile Row and its rich past as a tailoring mecca, while the UK’s diverse array of casualwear brands are the most creative and innovative around.

 Then there’s the shoes.
-British shoemakers have been hand-cutting, lasting and finishing exceptional quality footwear for hundreds of years, and its master craftspeople have perfected classic models like oxfords, derbies and Chelsea boots – all of which originated on these shores.
+British shoemakers have been hand-cutting, lasting and finishing exceptional quality footwear for hundreds of years.
+Its master craftspeople have perfected classic models like Oxfords, Derbies and Chelsea boots – all of which originated in England.

 But why is British shoemaking so revered, and what are the UK shoe brands you need to know?
 Read on to find out.

 Britain, and specifically Northamptonshire, is arguably the home of shoemaking.
-The East Midlands county boasts the greatest concentration of traditional shoemakers found anywhere in the world, and has been host to the most skilled workers and traditional factories for hundreds of years.
+The East Midlands county boasts the greatest concentration of traditional shoemakers found anywhere in the world and has been host to the most skilled workers and traditional factories for generations.

-For centuries, specialised craftspeople managed their shoe production from their own homes, but with the arrival of heavy machinery including Singer machines and the Blake Sewer in the 19th century, factories became a necessity.
-By the mid 1800s there were nearly 2,000 shoemakers in Northampton alone, many of which continued to thrive throughout the two World Wars, producing hard-wearing leather boots for UK forces.
+For centuries, specialized craftspeople managed their shoe production from their own homes, but with the arrival of heavy machinery including Singer machines and the Blake Sewer in the 19th century, factories became a necessity.
+By the mid-1800s there were nearly 2,000 shoemakers in Northampton alone, many of which continued to thrive throughout the two World Wars, producing hard-wearing leather boots for UK forces.

-However, like the wider clothing industry, shoemaking suffered post war with the rise of cheap labour costs abroad and the increased use of synthetic materials.
+However, like the wider clothing industry, shoemaking suffered post-war with the rise of cheap labor costs abroad and the increased use of synthetic materials.
 Today, a fraction of Northampton’s shoemakers are still around, but there’s still a large amount of choice – ranging from accessibly-priced, Goodyear-welted shoes, through to brands offering one-off bespoke designs.

 British shoemaking today

-With unrivalled heritage and still producing in storied factories, British shoemakers today are thriving.
-The renewed interest in craft and the large demand for the best in leather shoes ensures there’ll always be a place for these specialised businesses.
+With an unrivaled heritage and still producing in storied factories, English shoemakers today are thriving.
+The renewed interest in craft and the large demand for the best in leather shoes ensures there’ll always be a place for these specialized businesses.

-There are other ways the industry has modernised, too.
-A number of shoemakers have turned to the fashion world’s model of collaborations, which put their product in front of a wider net of people.
+There are other ways the industry has modernized, too.
+Many shoemakers have turned to the fashion world’s model of collaborations, which put their products in front of a wider net of people.
 Classic names including Tricker’s and Cheaney have partnered up with everyone from streetwear brands through to high-fashion labels, producing limited-run shoes that flirt with hype culture, while staying true to the high levels of craft associated with Northampton shoemaking.

 Grenson